Frequently Asked Questions

 I DON'T LIKE SPICY FOOD, IS THERE ANYTHING I CAN EAT HERE?

 Definitely.
 Our focus at Gan Shan is on flavor, not spice.
-You can find plenty of things to suit a non-spicy palate, and our knowledgeable waitstaff will happily help steer you in the right direction.
+You can find plenty of things (in fact, most) to suit a non-spicy palate.
+Most of our ramens, noodles and other dishes start with mild to no spice with room to add!
+We have indicated our spiciest dishes on our menu and, if you're still having trouble, give us a call and our waitstaff will happily help steer you in the right direction.

 HOW OFTEN DO YOUR MENUS CHANGE?